 Where the Contract specifies grading and subsequent base course and/or paving work on the same project area, subgrade preparation shall be performed as required between the separate phases as determined and directed by the Consultant.
-Subgrade preparation work, when so ordered by the Consultant, will be performed according to the specified requirements of Section 3.1.2.3, Preparing Subgrade Surface.
+Subgrade preparation Work, when so ordered by the Consultant, shall be performed according to the specified requirements of Subsection 3.1.2.3, Preparing Subgrade Surface.

-Subgrade preparation bid units included in the tender for combined projects shall not relieve the Contractor of completing the initial grading construction totally to the specified profile, cross-section, moisture content and compaction standards.
+Subgrade preparation bid units included in the Tender for combined projects shall not relieve the Contractor of completing the initial grading construction totally to the specified profile, crosssection, moisture content and compaction standards.